efdevcon/devcon-website/src/content/pages/en/continuous-devcon.md

 tags:
   - devcon
 ---
-Continuous Devcon is the umbrella term for initiatives that will contribute towards making Devcon a more holistic experience, complementing the main programming.
+Continuous Devcon is the umbrella for initiatives that contribute towards making Devcon a more holistic experience, complementing the main programming.

-CD will allow for new formats and will be a testbed for initiatives like **community hubs**, **extended opening hours** and other **surprises**!
+CD allows for new formats and is a testbed for initiatives like **Community Hubs, extended opening hours, the hacker basement and Devcon After Dark!**